VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Investment interdependence 141028dac1c34b6dbb69710ea5c7ee10.md

 Origin Notes: Data collected in a survey of Ohio State University students by D. W. Malone.
-Students were presented with two potential obstacles to investment in Columbus, Ohio’s business district and asked, “does obstacle A aggravate or intensify obstacle B?” graph features handled: directed edges, hierarchical Graph features in papers: 3
+Students were presented with two potential obstacles to investment in Columbus, Ohio’s business district and asked, “does obstacle A aggravate or intensify obstacle B?” graph features handled: directed edges, hierarchical Graph features in papers: hierarchical,layered graphs,n-layers
 Size: 25 nodes, 30 edges
 Number of Graphs: 1
 Origin Paper: An introduction to the application of interpretive structural modeling (https://www.notion.so/An-introduction-to-the-application-of-interpretive-structural-modeling-6d2f2dbeecb94b9b833cc24ed98bacc2?pvs=21)
-Appeared in years: 1
+Appeared in years: 1981
 Type of Collection: Single Graph is it stored properly?: No must be analyzed: No